 It’s similar to foreclosed properties when banks seize the real estate property when the borrower fails to pay his housing loan obligation.

 These cars are considered “bad debts” from a bank’s perspective.
 That means they’re part of the bank’s losses.
-They want to get rid of these units and convert them to cash at the soonest possible.
-To make that happen, banks offer competitive prices that are really attractive to car buyers.
+They want to get rid of these units and convert them to cash as soon as possible.
+To make that happen, banks offer competitive prices that are attractive to car buyers.

 Why You Should Consider Buying Repossessed Cars